Please be ready with your application reference number starting with 'P'. For example P1234567

 Australian National Character Check (ANCC) makes every effort to provide updated and accurate information to its customers.
 However due to the continuously changing nature of legislations for the Commonwealth and various States and Territories, it is inevitable that some information may not be up to date.
 The information on the website is general information only.
 The contents on the website do not constitute legal or professional advice and should not be relied upon as a substitute for legal or professional advice.
 While we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, suitability, accuracy or availability with respect to the information.

-Applicants can obtain their police check online via the Australian national character check website.
+Applicants can obtain their Nationally Coordinated Criminal History Check online via the Australian national character check website.
 Most Nationally Coordinated Criminal History Checks are dispatched within 24 hours with the remaining that get referred for manual processing taking longer.

 A court can decide to order lesser conditions in place of your penalties for “less serious” offences under the Crimes (Sentencing Procedure) Act 1999.
 These Good behaviour bonds can last anywhere between 2 and 5 years depending on the conditions and the severity of the offence you commit.